Embed a Liveboard

 Filters🔗

-The Visual Embed SDK provides several types of host events to trigger an action to get or update filters:
+The Visual Embed SDK provides the following host events to trigger an action to get or update filters:

 Date filters🔗